Bed Bugs

 Bed bugs are small, troublesome, wingless insects that feed on human blood.
 They are reddish-brown in color and have a flat, oval-shaped body that is roughly the size of an apple seed, about 5-7mm in length.
 Although bed bugs cannot fly, they are capable of moving quickly across floors, walls, and ceilings.

-These troublesome little creatures are most active at night when their host is asleep.
+Bed bugs are most active at night when their host is asleep.
 They are attracted to the carbon dioxide and warmth that our bodies emit and use this as a signal to locate their next meal.
 In order to feed, bed bugs pierce the skin with two hollow tubes.
 One tube injects saliva containing anesthetic and anticoagulant, and the other tube extracts blood.

 Life stages of a bed bug